tiffanyywh/CS6120/README.md

 https://dl.fbaipublicfiles.com/fasttext/vectors-crawl/cc.en.300.vec.gz
 https://fasttext.cc/docs/en/crawl-vectors.html

 Please download the dataset and embedding model and put them in the `data` folder.
+When first time run the code, it may take a while to generate data_cache/fasttext_model.kv.vectors.npy

 # Experiments
 - Setup1